Are you having trouble sending emails from your WordPress site?

 If you want to send emails to anyone, then you will have to make a request to move from Sandbox Mode to Production Mode.
-The first step is to visit the AWS Support page for creating a new case.
+The first step is to visit the AWS Support page to create a new case.

 First you’ll need to log in as the user you just set up.
 Once you are on the ‘Create case’ page, you need to click on the second option, ‘Service limit increase’.

 Next, you will need to fill in the case details.
-Amazon will use your answers to make sure that you won’t be sending spam emails.
+Amazon will use your answers to ensure you won’t be sending spam emails.

 You should leave the limit type as ‘SES Service Limits’ and select ‘Transactional’ as the mail type.
 In the Website URL field, you should type in your site’s address.

 The next section is labeled ‘Describe, in detail, how you will only send to recipients who have specifically requested your mail’.
 Here you should share some details about your email-sending process.

 For example, you could say that you are only sending site notifications to the site administrator or sending mail only to those who have filled out a form on your site.

 Then you are asked to ‘Describe, in detail, the process you will follow when you receive bounce and complaint notifications’.